pelwer1/Deal-Init/readme.txt

 --reset Reset the deck and shuffle.
 Use at the start of a new scene or encounter to start the deck fresh --show Show the current contents of the deck, discard pile, and turn order (hand).

-I personally use 2 macros to call the script that loook like this:
+I personally use 2 macros to call the script that look like this:
 "New Scene"
 !deal-init --reset
 !deal-init